Recurrent neural chemical reaction networks that approximate arbitrary dynamics: Background theory

-where $s = \textrm{sign}(\sum_{j=1}^N \omega_{j} x_j + \omega_0)$, with function $\textrm{sign}(\cdot)$ yielding the sign of a real number.
-We call species $Y$ from~(\ref{eq:example_nCRN}) a \emph{chemical perceptron}.
-Setting the left-hand side in~(\ref{eq:smoothmax_perceptron_ode}) to zero, one finds that there is a unique globally stable non-negative equilibrium, which we denote by $y^*$, given by
+where $x_1,x_2,\ldots,x_N$ are parameters.
+Since $\sum_{j=1}^N \omega_{j} x_j + \theta$ has a fixed sign, one can readily use Table~\ref{table:example_CRN} to write down a CRN corresponding to~(\ref{eq:smoothmax_perceptron_ode}).
+We call the species $Y$ with concentration $y$ satisfying~(\ref{eq:smoothmax_perceptron_ode}) a \emph{chemical perceptron}.
+Setting the left-hand side in~(\ref{eq:smoothmax_perceptron_ode}) to zero, one finds that the perceptron concentration has a globally stable equilibrium $y^*$, given by